 One of the most important things that people need to realize is that they need to wash their hands with soap and water or with an alcohol-based hand rub.
-Touching your face after touching contaminated surfaces or sick people is one of the ways the coronavirus can be transmitted.
+Touching your face after touching contaminated surfaces or sick people is one of the ways coronavirus can be transmitted.

 Cleaning and disinfecting surfaces prevents transmitting bacteria.
 From door knobs, handles, work desks, kitchen surfaces, smartphone, electronic devices – make sure you clean with disinfectant.